pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

 ## 9.3 How to use at runtime

-You can add the actor blueprint WBP_AxisStudioUIColtroller to your map to summon Neuron Command Send window when playing in editor or in a packaged version
+You can add the actor blueprint WBP_AxisStudioUIController to your map to summon Neuron Command Send window when playing in editor or in a packaged version

 ![AxisCommandWidgetActor](AxisCommandWidgetActor.png)